michellemorales/ner_model/README.md

 If all the dependencies are installed, the notebook should run succesfully.

-CONLL2003 also includes German files, which should allow for the same approach using a different data source.
+## Discussion

+This NER model provides a great proof-of-concept for how to build an tagger.
+Some questions/thoughts:

+**1. What would you like to try next?**
 CONLL English is from the Reuters corpus, which is a collection of news stories.
 Because of the corpus does not span multiple domains (news, social media, emails,blog posts, etc.) it may cause the NER model to not generalize to new domains.
 Given our intended user for this model is our Data Broker client, we may want to re-consider retraining this with relevant domain data.
+As a first next step, I would like to evaluate its performane on a labeled dataset from a more informal domain, like Twitter.

+**2. Once we gather out own annotated data, could we reuse this model or would we create a new one?

+**3. We plan to expand our offering to multiple different langauges next year.
+Could we use a single model for multiple languages?
+Is there a way we could leverage our existing model for that?**

+CONLL2003 also includes German files, which should allow for the same approach using a different data source.
+However, that appraoch would require finding data a good deal of data in each new language in order to try and attain the same performance.
+Instead, we could try a